Pregnancy Discrimination Lawyer in NYC, New York

 The following are examples of illegal pregnancy discrimination under the Pregnancy Discrimination Act:

-- During an interview, you’re asked how many children you have, or you’re asked whether you plan on getting pregnant again.
+During an interview, you’re asked how many children you have or whether you plan on getting pregnant again.- You tell your boss at work that you’re pregnant, and he fires you.

 - You ask your employer if you can stop lifting heavy boxes (or some other kind of physically taxing work) while you’re pregnant, and they refuse, even though you know that another employee did not have to lift boxes at work while recovering from surgery for a non-pregnancy related condition.

-- You need to take time off to visit your doctor for prenatal care and you’re docked pay, or you’re disciplined for missing work, although other non-pregnant colleagues who need ongoing medical treatment are not docked or disciplined for their medical care.
+- You need to take time off to visit your doctor for prenatal care, and you’re docked pay, or you’re disciplined for missing work, although other non-pregnant colleagues who need ongoing medical treatment are not docked or disciplined for their medical care.